 Shell environment variables used by Perl 6

-What variables you can declare to alter its behavior.
+The variables you can declare to alter its behavior or gather additional information.

-The behavior of the interpreter can be tweaked by a (growing) number of environment variables; this section attempts to document all those currently in use.
-All these variables correspond to the Rakudo, and they are interpreter specific in all cases, except where some use conventional names such as
+The behavior of Rakudo, the Perl 6 interpreter, can be tweaked by a (growing) number of environment variables; this section attempts to document all those currently in use.
+They are interpreter specific in all cases, except where some use conventional names such as

-JSON, to override the default output.
-NOTE: this env var was added in 6.d language.
-Early implementation is available in Rakudo compiler as of version 2018.08, and before that it was available as
+JSON), to override the default output.
+NOTE: this env var was added in version 6.d.
+Early implementation has been available in Rakudo compiler as of version 2018.08, and before that it was available as

 If true, suppresses deprecation warnings triggered by the